lmccart/p5-workshop/commands.md

 print(s);

-// these ones get put inside of other functions above, as replacements for the letters
+// these two below get put inside of other functions above, as replacements for the letters

-random(max);
+random(max)

-second();
+second()
 ```